AlexandreLicinio/streampilot/README.md

 ### Slack notifications:

 Follow the instructions to create a webhook [https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks/](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks/), open **Settings** and configure the global settings.
 Then configure for each StreamHub.

+In the **Ignore contains (one filter per line)** box, you can add all or part of a log to filter it and avoid receiving it.
+This is very useful for preventing alerts about irrelevant information.

 ---